Since 2016, we've managed we've to grow Joomlashack consistently. It's not been easy because Joomla's popularity has dropped during those years.

 Once someone finishes this marketing automation sequence, they join our general email list.
 These emails are also heavily weighted towards being useful, rather than asking for a sale.
-Looking back at our 2019 newsletters, only about 8 out of 45 emails contained a direct and obvious sales pitch.
-Many of the emails provide access to more free resources, such as our weekly user groups.
+Looking back at our weekly newsletters, only about 8 out of 45 emails contained a direct and obvious sales pitch.
+Many of the emails provide access to more free resources.
 If you don't open our emails for a few weeks, we'll also automatically remove you from our lists.

 Here's a visual overview of this whole process.
 Each step builds directly on the previous step:

 One of the downsides to this freemium approach is that it's not easy to say exactly how successful it is.
 You can't put a dollar figure on "trust".